django-cms/django-cms/docs/how_to/09-custom_plugins.rst

 1. **Define the Model**:

    In your application's `models.py`, define a model that inherits from `CMSPlugin`.
 This model will store the plugin's data.
+To allow for automatic migration later, make sure that all model fields have meaningful defaults.

    .. code-block:: python